rajannpatel/landscape-docs/en/upload-tutorial.md

 ```

-## Dput claims the files have already been uploaded
+## dput claims the files have already been uploaded

 Some packaging hosts like Launchpad normally only allow uploading a set of files once.
 With those, you would be required to increment the package version revision number (e.g. from `1.2-1ubuntu1` to `1.2-1ubuntu2`), then rebuild to upload a new set of files.
 With Landscape, you can simply add the `--force` flag to dput and the existing upload will be overwritten.